Graphegon/CoinBLAS/README.md

 A Tx wraps a transaction.

-- id: The blocktime id of the transaction.
+- `id`: The blocktime id of the transaction.

-- hash: Tx hash
+- `hash`: Tx hash

-- block: Block object for Tx
+- `block`: Block object for Tx

-- input_vector: Vector of inputs spend ids
+- `input_vector`: Vector of inputs spend ids

-- inputs: Generator of input Spend objects.
+- `inputs`: Generator of input Spend objects.

-- output_vector: Vector of outputs spend ids.
+- `output_vector`: Vector of outputs spend ids.

-- outputs: Generator of output Spend objects.
+- `outputs`: Generator of output Spend objects.

-- summary: A text description of the transactions.
+- `summary`: A text description of the transactions.

 ## Spend

 A spend wraps a transaction output.
 Since outputs are used as inputs to subsequent transactions, the same object is also used for inputs.

-- coinbase: Is this a coinbase input?
+- `coinbase`: Is this a coinbase input?

-- tx: Transaction with this spend as output.
+- `tx`: Transaction with this spend as output.

-- spent_tx: Transaction with this spend as input or None if unspent.
+- `spent_tx`: Transaction with this spend as input or None if unspent.

-- addresses: Addresses assocaited with this spend.
+- `addresses`: Addresses assocaited with this spend.

 ## Address

 An Address wraps a bitcoin public key address.

-- sent_vector: Vector of spend ids sent by this address into a transaction.
+- `sent_vector`: Vector of spend ids sent by this address into a transaction.

-- received_vector: Vector of spend ids received by this address from a transaction.
+- `received_vector`: Vector of spend ids received by this address from a transaction.

-- sent: Generator of Input Spends sent by this address into a transaction.
+- `sent`: Generator of Input Spends sent by this address into a transaction.

-- received: Generator of Output Spends received by this address from a transaction.
+- `received`: Generator of Output Spends received by this address from a transaction.

-- sender_tx_vector: Vector of transaction ids where this address is sender.
+- `sender_tx_vector`: Vector of transaction ids where this address is sender.

-- receiver_tx_vector: Vector of transaction ids where this address is receiver.
+- `receiver_tx_vector`: Vector of transaction ids where this address is receiver.

-- sender_txs: Generator of Tx objects where this address is sender.
+- `sender_txs`: Generator of Tx objects where this address is sender.

-- receiver_txs: Generator of Tx objects where this address is receiver.
+- `receiver_txs`: Generator of Tx objects where this address is receiver.

 Methods: